andri27-ts/bAbI/README.md

 # Bubble

 This repository contains a simple Question Answering algorithm developed in Tensorflow.
-We'll use the bAbI tasks 1-20, created by facebook, for testing the capacity of our algorithm for text understanding and reasoning.
+We'll use the bAbI tasks 1-20, created by facebook, for testing the capacity of our algorithm to understand and reason the text.

 ## Getting Started